Organization Directory

 This approach has helped one of CEMEX’s country operations reduce its impact per unit of sales year-on-year and in 2017 we plan to roll it out to all our operations globally and to further promote the value of this Protocol among our peers, competitors and stakeholders in the cement industry.

-Center for Sustainable Organizations
+Center for Global Commons

-Center for Sustainable Organizations
+Center for Global Commons

 Centre for Environment and Sustainability, University of Surrey